up-n-atom/8311/docs/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

     === ":material-microsoft: Windows"

-        ??? note "Windows 10 and prior versions..."
+        ??? note "Prior to Windows 11 Build 22631.4391 (KB5044380) and Windows 10 Build 19045.5073 (KB5045594)..."
-            The `scp` command may require the `-O` option parameter to use the legacy SCP protocol.
+            The `scp` command used the legacy SCP protocol without the need for specifying the `-O` optional parameter.
+            If you're using an older Windows build or an [OpenSSH](https://github.com/PowerShell/Win32-OpenSSH) version prior to 8.9.0.0, please remove `-O` from the `scp` command parameters.

-            If you continue to have issues, consider installing and running [WinSCP](https://winscp.net/) instead *(Remember to choose the SCP file protocol)*.
+            If you continue to have issues, consider installing and running [WinSCP](https://winscp.net/), a GUI client.

-            Also, an alternative to the `ssh` command is [Putty](https://putty.org/).
+            *(Remember to choose the SCP file protocol)*.

         **Command Prompt**

         ``` sh
-        cd /D %UserProfile% & scp -oHostKeyAlgorithms=+ssh-rsa -oPubkeyAcceptedKeyTypes=+ssh-rsa root@192.168.11.1:/tmp/fw/ubi* .
+        cd /D %UserProfile% & scp -O -oHostKeyAlgorithms=+ssh-rsa -oPubkeyAcceptedKeyTypes=+ssh-rsa root@192.168.11.1:/tmp/fw/ubi* .
         ```

         **Powershell / Windows Terminal**

         ``` sh
-        cd /D %UserProfile%; scp -oHostKeyAlgorithms=+ssh-rsa -oPubkeyAcceptedKeyTypes=+ssh-rsa root@192.168.11.1:/tmp/fw/ubi* .
+        cd /D %UserProfile%; scp -O -oHostKeyAlgorithms=+ssh-rsa -oPubkeyAcceptedKeyTypes=+ssh-rsa root@192.168.11.1:/tmp/fw/ubi* .
         ```

     === ":simple-apple: macOS / :simple-linux: Linux"